| Title: | Time Series Analysis and Computational Finance |

 corresponding points with line segments, respectively.

-are the methods for extracting the
+time and value are the methods for extracting the

 sequence of times and the sequence of values of an irregular